Sara-DaCanal/bookkeeper/site/community/contributing.md

 If you are merging a larger contribution, please make sure that the contributor has an ICLA on file with the Apache Secretary.
 You can view the list of committers [here](http://home.apache.org/phonebook.html?unix=committers), as well as [ICLA-signers who aren’t yet committers](http://home.apache.org/unlistedclas.html).

 For smaller contributions, however, this is not required.
-In this case, we rely on [clause five](http://www.apache.org/licenses/LICENSE-2.0#contributions) of the Apache License, Version 2.0, describing licensing of intentionally submitted contributions.
+In this case, we rely on [clause five](http://www.apache.org/licenses/LICENSE-2.0#contributions) of the Apache License, CSVFile.Version 2.0, describing licensing of intentionally submitted contributions.

 ### Tests
 Before merging, please make sure that Jenkins tests pass, as visible in the GitHub pull request.
 Do not merge the pull request otherwise.